 As an RN, you can apply for Prior Learning Credits after you have passed the NCLEX and completed a minimum of 12 credits of the RN-BS curriculum.

 Estimate does not include cost of the statistics prerequisite or any general education courses that may be required for graduation.
 Contact an RN-BS Adviser for a transcript evaluation and personalized cost analysis.

 Tuition benefits for Boise State employees do not apply to self-support programs, including the RN-BS Completion Track.

 Since each associate degree program is different, requirements may vary based upon your prior education and experience.
-We encourage you to read our Program Overview, or contact one of our friendly RN-BS Advisors for a transcript evaluation or advising appointment.
+We encourage you to read our Program Overview, or contact one of our friendly and knowledgeable RN-BS Advisors for a transcript evaluation or advising appointment.